-The principal aim of the GCSE course is to equip all students with the communication skills they need to operate successfully in all aspects of life, both within and beyond school.
+The principal aim of the GCSE course is to develop critical and creative thinkers, with the spoken and written communication skills needed to succeed in life.
+Enabling students to express themselves, in school, in the workplace, and beyond.

-Mrs C Hartley
+Miss E Nevell

-Head of English
+Head of Faculty

-chartley@lymmhigh.org.uk
+ENevell@lymmhigh.org.uk

-GCSE English Literature/ English Language
+GCSE English Language/ English Literature

 All students follow the AQA specifications for English Literature and English Language.
 Additional information on examination requirements are available from your class teacher and please do not hesitate to contact your English teacher should you have any questions about English GCSE.
-You can also contact Miss Turner if you wish.
+You can also contact Miss Nevell if you wish.